cubePreparing Your 3D Assets

 • Combine multiple objects into a single mesh to improve performance

-• Verify textures are correctly mapped to appropriate materials
+• Verify textures are correctly mapped to the appropriate materials

 • Consider baking high-resolution textures into optimized texture maps